ziadbkh/consHap/README.md

  You can use the option **-GZ** for gzipped input and output files.
 Details about EIGENSTRAT format are available here: https://reich.hms.harvard.edu/software/InputFileFormats.

+# Citation
+If you use consHap in a published study, please mention the version of the tool and cite at least one of these articles:

+Al Bkhetan, Ziad, et al. "Exploring effective approaches for haplotype block phasing."
+BMC bioinformatics 20.1 (2019): 540.

+Al Bkhetan, Ziad, et al. "Evaluation of consensus strategies for haplotype phasing."
+Briefings in bioinformatics: bbaa280

 # Contact information
 For any help or inquiries, please contact: ziad.albkhetan@gmail.com.